Grave Circle A, Mycenae: History

 Mycenaean shaft graves are essentially an Argive variant of the Middle Helladic funerary tradition with features derived from the Early Bronze Age developed locally in mainland Greece.
 Grave Circle A, formed circa 1600 BC as a new elite burial place, was probably first restricted to men and seems to be a continuation of the earlier Grave Circle B and correlates with the general social trend of higher burial investment taking place throughout entire Greece that time.
 The Grave Circle A site was part of a more significant funeral place from the Middle Helladic period.
 During the Late Helladic I (1600 BC), there might have been a small unfortified palace on Mycenae, while the Mycenaean ruling family graves remained outside the city walls.
 There is no evidence of a circular wall around the site during the period of the burials.
 The last interment took place circa 1500 BC.

-Immediately after the last interment, the local rulers abandoned the shaft graves in favor of a new and more imposing form of tomb already developing in Messenia, south Peloponessus, the tholos.
+Immediately after the last interment, the local rulers abandoned the shaft graves in favor of a new and more imposing form of tomb already developing in Messenia, in the southern Peloponnese, the tholos.
 Around 1250 BC, when the fortifications of Mycenae were extended, the Grave Circle was included inside the new wall.
 A double-ring peribolos wall was also built around the area.
 It appears that the site became a temenos (sacred precinct), while a circular construction, possibly an altar was found above one grave.
 The burial site had been replanned as a monument, an attempt by the 13th century BC Mycenaean rulers to appropriate the possible heroic past of the older ruling dynasty.
 Under this context, the land was constructed to create a level precinct for ceremonies and re-erected the stelae.
 A new entrance, the Lion Gate, was constructed near the site.